Clinical documentation improvement in the health care industry

 Finally, with the introduction of patient safety indicators, MACRA, and other value-based reimbursement models, the focus of health care shifts to factors such as quality of care, clinical outcomes, population risk, and cost savings.
 Risk-adjustment payment methodologies rely heavily on historical data to predict health care costs based on the relative risk of the patient population.

-CDI can be the mechanism to provide the quality clinical documentation and data needed for health care providers to meet the ongoing data demands for validation of quality of care.
+CDI can be the mechanism to provide the quality clinical documentation and data needed for health care providers to meet the ongoing data demands for validation of

 Learn more about clinical documentation programs.